 It is a form that employers must submit.
 It summarises how much Class 1A National Insurance employers need to pay for all the expenses and benefits they’ve provided.
 You must submit P11D (b) if:

-You need to complete a declaration telling HMRC that you don’t owe Class 1A National Insurance if you are asked by HMRC to submit P11D (b) form.
+You need to complete a declaration telling HMRC that you don’t owe Class 1A National Insurance if you are asked by HMRC to submit a P11D(B) form.

-What Things Need and Needn’t be Included in P11D form?
+What things Need and Needn’t be Included in the P11D Form?

 As of 6th April 2016, employer dispensations – where expenses could be omitted from P11D forms – have been replaced by an exemption.
 These allowable business expenses don’t need to be reported in a P11D form.
 These expenses (exempt) include: